itzemanuelj/itzemanuelj/README.md

 I'm always looking to expand my knowledge and skills.
 Currently, I'm focusing on computer networking .
 I also have a keen interest in learning new programming languages and diving into the world of automation.

 ## 📫 Contact
+Feel free to reach out to me if you have any questions or if you want to connect!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/itzemanuelj/)
 [![Pinterest](https://img.shields.io/badge/Pinterest-%23E60023.svg?logo=Pinterest&logoColor=white)](https://pinterest.com/itzemanuelj)
 [![Reddit](https://img.shields.io/badge/Reddit-%23FF4500.svg?logo=Reddit&logoColor=white)](https://reddit.com/user/itzemanuelj)